InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

-Once the prototype has undergone sufficiently many iterations of development, it will be ready for widespread use when we will attain the point of spiritual singularity.
+Once the prototype has undergone sufficiently many iterations of development, it will be ready for widespread use when we will attain the point of spiritual singularity, marking the apex of a spirituality-driven, technological civilization.